Canvas Tutorial - Graphics in a browser

 This script allows to check if Canvas is implemented on you browser and shows some very simple applications of this HTML 5 tag.

-The images should be displayed on Firefox, Safari, Chrome, Opera.
+The images will be displayed on all recent browsers.

 Displaying a blue rectangle